AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`index` (default is the tool name)

   What index is used in the project.
-This is mostly for internal use by GPS and indicates which index of the project attribute GPS uses to store the switches for the tool.
+This is mostly for internal use by GNAT Studio and indicates which index of the project attribute GNAT Studio uses to store the switches for the tool.

 * :file:`override` (default :command:`False`)*

   Whether the tool definition can be redefined.
-If the tool is defined several times GPS will display a warning.
+If the tool is defined several times GNAT Studio will display a warning.

 This tag supports the following child tags, each described in a separate
 section: